davekilian/primer/basic/index.md

 title: A Basic Computer
 ---

-In this chapter, we're going to design ourselves a simple computer &mdash; the primitive kind that's simple enough for someone (with enough time and determination) to build singlehandedly.
+In this chapter, we're going to design ourselves a simple computer &mdash; the primitive kind that were once designed and built single-handedly.

-The first thing we need to is remind ourselves: what is a computer anyways?
-There are plenty of ways to tackle that question, most of which are too philosophical for this book.
-Let's stick a simpler approximation: we'll define a computer as a *programmable calculator*.
-To better understand what that means, it's helpful to look at where the term "computer" originally came from:
+The best way to start is to remind ourselves: what is a computer, anyways?

+There are plenty of ways to tackle that question; many are too philosophical or math-y for this book.
+As a practical approximatation, let's say computers are *programmable calculators*.

+To better understand what that means, it's helpful to look at where the term "computer" comes from.
 Once upon a time, "computer" was a job description.
 Academic, scientific and engineering institutions employed (human) computers to crunch numbers for them.
-The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) gives you an idea of what these computers did and what it was like to be one.
+The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) gives you an idea of who these computers were and what it was like to be one.

-Many computers were drawn to the work because of they were good at doing precise arithmetic; nonetheless, computers frequently used calculators to aid them in their work (usually a [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
-The value in a computer wasn't necessarily to carry out arithmetic so much as as to (correctly) string calculations together; usually many calculations, with no mistakes.
+Many computers were drawn to the work because of they were good at arithmetic; nonetheless, computers frequently used calculators to aid them in their work (usually a [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
+The value in a computer wasn't necessarily to carry out arithmetic themselves so much as as to (correctly) string calculations together (usually lots of them) without making mistakes.
 Computers were typically brought in for very complex calculations involving many steps, or for large datasets requiring performing the same rudimentary calculations over and over.

 Let's look at a simple example of the kind of work you might ask a computer to do for you.
 We're going to borrow an example from high school algebra &mdash; but we're just going to churn through arithmetic without needing to understand what the formulas mean, so don't worry if you've never taken algebra or you've forgotten most of it by now.

-We're going to compute the solutions to quadratic equation using the quadratic formula.
-The quadratic equation solves the following equation, where $A$, $B$ and $C$ are coefficients (plain numbers) and $x$ is the variable we want to solve for:
+So, let's compute solutions to quadratic equation using the quadratic formula.
+The quadratic formula algebraically solves for $x$ in the following equation, where $A$, $B$ and $C$ are coefficients (any number, but a fixed one we already know ahead of time):

 ​	$0 = Ax^2 + Bx + C$